Washington, DC school on lockdown after two teens shot near campus

 The Chief of the Metropolitan Police Department Robert Contee told the press that “this case has been closed with the arrest of another student”.

-He said the arrested student was 15 years old and attended the school.
+He said the arrested student was 15 years old, attended the school, and was taken into custody near the scene.

+“What we know so far is that earlier this morning, one of the students came to the school ... and was not wearing the proper uniform,” he said.

+“Staff at the school offered to properly outfit this particular student, he declined to put on the proper school uniform and that student left the school shortly thereafter,” he added.

 Register for free to continue reading